-Typically children progress developmentally from a whole hand grasp as infants to a digital pronate grip as toddlers with mature or dynamic tripod grasp developing by about age 6.
-Research has shown that there are acceptable variations of a mature pencil grasp that do not impact writing speed or legibility.
+In a child’s development, they typically progress from a whole-hand grasp as infants to a digital pronate grip as toddlers.
+Mature or dynamic tripod grasps develop by about age 6.
+Research has shown there are acceptable variations of a mature pencil grasp that do not impact writing speed or legibility.

-However, students who do struggle with the speed and legibility issues may need to further develop their fine motor skills — specifically for the muscles in their hands.
+However, students who do struggle with speed and legibility issues may need to further develop their fine motor skills—specifically for the muscles in their hands.
 Tools and activities can be combined to help students develop fine motor skills at school and at home.

-The second fine motor skill involved in handwriting is letter formation.
-Ideally, letters should be formed from top to bottom and from left to right.
+The second skill involved in handwriting is letter formation.
+Ideally, letters in the English language should be formed from top to bottom and from left to right.
 Learning proper letter strokes is important for those who struggle with writing because improper letter formation makes writing more tedious and less efficient.

-Forming letters in the correct way allows for quicker writing and for more fluid movement across the page.
-Slower, incorrect letter formation can be frustrating and keep students from performing at their best.
+Forming letters correctly allows for quicker writing and more fluid movement across the page.
+Slower, incorrect letter formation can be frustrating for students and keep them from performing at their best.

-- Using a spray bottle to water plants
+- Use a spray bottle to water plants

 - Practice grabbing and holding small items with tweezers or tongs